zeeeing/my-portfolio/README.md

 # Zing Jen's Portfolio

 Welcome to my portfolio!

 Explore my projects, skills, and experiences showcasing my work and passion for software development.

-Check out featured projects on my website with detailed descriptions and source code links.
+Built with Next.js, TailwindCSS, and Motion.
+Deployed with Vercel.

 ## 🌐 Visit